oddlid/opbot/README.md

 A very simple IRC bot for maintaining OPs in a channel.

-The bot is implemented as a library, so you can include it in your own bot based on `github.com/go-chat-bot/bot`.
+The bot is implemented as a library, so you can include it in your own bot based on `github.com/oddlid/bot` (a fork of `github.com/go-chat-bot/bot`).
-For a stand-alone version, see [cmd/main.go](cmd/main.go).
+For a stand-alone version, see [github.com/oddlid/opbot/cmd/](cmd/).

 Installation
 ------------